akka/akka-http/docs/src/main/paradox/routing-dsl/path-matchers.md

 Tilde Operator (`~`)
 : The tilde is the most basic combinator.
 It simply concatenates two matchers into one, i.e if the first one matched (and consumed) the second one is tried.
 The extractions of both matchers are combined type-safely.
+This is an alias for the `append` method.
 For example: `"foo" ~ "bar"` yields a matcher that is identical to `"foobar"`.

 Slash Operator (`/`)
 : This operator concatenates two matchers and inserts a `Slash` matcher in between them.
+This is an alias for the `slash` method.
 For example: `"foo" / "bar"` is identical to `"foo" ~ Slash ~ "bar"`.

 Pipe Operator (`|`)
 : This operator combines two matcher alternatives in that the second one is only tried if the first one did *not* match.
 The two sub-matchers must have compatible types.
+This is an alias for the `or` method.
 For example: `"foo" | "bar"` will match either "foo" *or* "bar".
 When combining an alternative expressed using this operator with an `/` operator, make sure to surround the alternative with parentheses, like so: `("foo" | "bar") / "bom"`.
 Otherwise, the `/` operator takes precedence and would only apply to the right-hand side of the alternative.